 Financial result consists of income and expenses from changes in fair value of warrant liability as well as both other financial income and other financial expenses.
-Our warrants are classified as liabilities for warrants.
-The change in fair value of liabilities for warrants consists of the change in fair value of these warrants.
+Our warrants are classified as liabilities recorded at fair value through profit and loss.
 Other financial income results primarily from interest income and foreign exchange gains.
 Other financial expenses consist of interest expenses related to lease liabilities, foreign exchange losses and expected credit losses.